(1) How do links between individual-level variation (e.g., size, stage, genotypic, reproductive mode) and parasites influence:

 We used a combination of field patterns, experiments, and model of infection risk (parameterized with experimental data), to arbitrate our two mechanistic hypotheses.
 We found no support for the resistance hypothesis; males were not more resistant, hence likely did not escape culling by parasites.
 Instead, we found that individual female hosts increased allocation to sex when infected.
 Together, these results advance understanding of the mechanisms driving variation in allocation to sex across natural populations.

-This paper is currently in revision
+This paper is in press at Ecology

 Direct & indirect drivers of disease